City workhouse castle: Operation

-On December 20, 1897, The Kansas City Star published an uncommonly huge cartoon and article declaring the new castle "Ready for Its Hobo Guests".
+On December 20, 1897, The Kansas City Times published an uncommonly huge cartoon and article declaring the new castle "Ready for Its Hobo Guests".
 All 100-150 men and 20-30 women abandoned the squalor of the old empty workhouse in "a grand cleaning up of hoboes and hoboesses, the like of which was never known in Kansas City before".
 Upon arrival, Superintendent Alfred Brant admonished the filthy residents to a rigorous hygiene regimen, immediately giving them new clean clothes, thorough baths, and a new outlook.
 He expected them to maintain dignity as if it was "a new brown stone house to live in".

 Judges would attach a fine to a workhouse sentence, intending for the prisoner to work it off at a daily rate.
 As a part of their sentences, the women sewed prison uniforms and the men labored for the city's public works department.
 After a few years, life was uniformly hard in the workhouse, reportedly including an "overcrowded, vermin-ridden dungeon".
 Some prisoners had social connections to drugs, women, and the jail keys.
 Reportedly, anyone stealing bread in the dining hall would get chained, standing, to a dungeon wall.
 One prisoner called breakfast "bad, very bad": a rusty pan of gravy, a rusty cup of coffee, half a brick of moldy bread, and a small piece of meat.